holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 * Native plumbing level API
 * Full Open Container Initiative (OCI) support: image and runtime (runC) specification

-[`containerd`](https://github.com/containerd/containerd) calls `containerd-shim` which uses runC to run the container. `containerd-shim` allows the runtime, which is `docker-runc` in Dockers case to exit once it has started the container, thus allowing the container to run without a daemon.
+[`containerd`](https://github.com/containerd/containerd) calls `containerd-shim` which uses runC to run the container. `containerd-shim` allows the runtime, which is `docker-runc` in Docker's case, to exit once it has started the container, thus allowing the container to run without a daemon.
 You can see this if you run
 `ps aux | grep docker`
 In fact, if you run this command you will see how all the components hang together.
 Viewing this output along with the diagram below, will help solidify your understanding of the relationships between the components.

-[**runC**](https://runc.io/): is the container runtime that runs containers (think, run Container) according to the OCI specification, runC is a small standalone command line tool (CLI) built on and providing interface to libcontainer, which does most of the work. runC provides interface with:
+[**runC**](https://runc.io/) is the container runtime that runs containers (think, run Container) according to the OCI specification, runC is a small standalone command line tool (CLI) built on and providing interface to libcontainer, which does most of the work. runC provides interface with:

 * Linux Kernel Namespaces
 * Cgroups